Texas Laws on Child Abuse

 source: ATCCAC Home Page

-3 responses to “Texas Laws on Child Abuse”
+3 thoughts on “Texas Laws on Child Abuse

 I was watching Animal Cops in Houston, and I found it interesting that while the system fails to protect children, fails to uphold its own laws, animals have alot of rights and protection under the law.